aleen42/PersonalWiki/Programming/JavaScript/object/object.md

 object['its prop'] = 'value';
 ```

 The snippet above has shown us how to define properties later with assignment.
 However, you may be confused what the difference between dotted and array-like is, and when should I use array-like assignment way to do so.
-Actually, the basic difference between them is that the latter way (array-like assignment) allows us to define properties with illegal characters in comparision with the former way (dotted assignment).
-For instance, when an define property name has some illegal characters like dot character, '.', JavaScript has considered it as an error in the level of a language:
+Actually, the basic difference between them is that the latter way (array-like assignment) allows us to define properties with illegal characters in comparison with the former way (dotted assignment).
+For instance, when a defined property name has some illegal characters like dot character, '.', JavaScript has considered it as an error in the level of a language:

 ```js
 object.'prop.' = 'value';